What did Chris Rock say before Will Smith slapped him? - NewsBreak

 Smith shouted at Rock to “keep my wife’s name out of your (expletive) mouth,” and the crowd hushed as it became clear this was no act.

 The moment shocked the Dolby Theatre audience and viewers at home.
 At the commercial break, presenter Daniel Kaluuya came up to hug Smith, and Denzel Washington escorted him to the side of the stage.
-The two talked and hugged and Tyler Perry came over to talk as well.Where to stream Oscar best picture nominees
+The two talked and hugged and Tyler Perry came over to talk as well.Chris Rock declining to file police report over Oscars incident: LAPD

 Smith shared what Washington told him: “At your highest moment, be careful because that’s when the devil comes for you.